innate2adaptive/Decombinator-Tools/README.md

 ```

 ---
-<h1 id="recipes">Recipes</h1>
+<h1 id="run_scripts">run_scripts</h1>

-The recipes folder contains a number of bash scripts that can be used or modified as a shorthand to run over multiple input files in a directory.
+The run_scripts folder contains a number of bash scripts that can be used or modified as a shorthand to run over multiple input files in a directory.

+---
+### v4.3_cs_cluster_scripts

+*This guide is only relevant for members of the Innate2Adaptive group at UCL.
+At present it is designed to work with batches that have samples generated by a single protocol (e.g. RACE).*

+1. You will need access to the UCL CS HPC cluster which can be requested [here](https://hpc.cs.ucl.ac.uk/account-form/).
+2. You will need to be added to the `inn2adap` user group to get access to our project storage.
+Request this when you obtain your login details.
+3. Create a new batch directory in the project directory and place your `.tar` file there.
+    - See the UCL CS HPC [website](https://hpc.cs.ucl.ac.uk/ssh-scp/) for information on how to set up port-forwarding if you need to `scp` data to the cluster.
+4. Copy the contents of `Decombinator-Tools/v4.3_cs_cluster_scripts` to your batch directory.
+5. Check `dcr_job.qsub.sh` to make sure it has the correct pipeline settings for your data.
+    - If you have samples processed by different protocols in your batch, you will have to split them manually and edit `unpack_and_submit.sh` to skip the already completed steps.
+6. Run `source unpack_and_submit.sh` to submit all samples in the `.tar` file to the job scheduler.
+7. Check if your jobs begin running successfully with `qstat`.
+8. Create a `.csv` with your batch name and the order in which you would like your samples presented in the summary sheet.
+9. Once all jobs are complete, run `source repack_and_summarise.sh` to package the results for transfer to the RDS.

+---

+Additional scripts:

 * [Decombinator.sh](#decombinator.sh)
 * [Collapsinator.sh](#collapsinator.sh)

 <h3 id="decombinator.sh">Decombinator.sh</h3>

 This script will run Decombinator for all `.fq` and `.fq.gz` files in the Decombinator directory.
 Note that this script assumes the Decombinator and Decombinator-Tools repositories are located in the same parent directory.
-Otherwise a path to the Decombinator repository should be supplied.
+Otherwise, a path to the Decombinator repository should be supplied.
 Additionally, the `Logs` folder for these files will be located in the working directory from which the script is run - to keep log files in the Decombinator repository, follow step 4 below.

 How to run:
-1. from recipes folder:
+1. from run_scripts folder:
 ```
 ./Decombinator.sh
 ```